 I have split this diary-based travelogue into chapters, i.e. blog posts, in order to ease reading on a screen.

 Some impressions did not fit into the day-by-day sequence so I wrote concluding remarks and retrospective thoughts as the countries went by.
-These impressions are included here, as in the original manuscript, at the end of each country.
+I include my impressions here, as in the original manuscript, at the end of each country.
 Looking back they actually make up pretty good summaries of how I assessed various aspects of the five countries we visited.

 The second source is my letters home to the family